mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 ## Output on Chrome Console

-Lets head back to chrome developer tools and see what we have in this object.
+Let's head back to chrome developer tools and see what we have in this object.

 ![Define a basic view](/wp-content/uploads/2012/12/Screen-Shot-2012-12-16-at-8.53.11-PM.png?fit=283,227)

-## Adding html elements like class, id
+## Adding HTML elements like class, id

-You can also add other things like css class name, element id etc using some other attributes like
+You can also add other things like cs class name, element id, etc. using some other attributes like

 {% highlight javascript %}

 var PersonView = Backbone.View.extend({
     tagName: 'li',
         className: 'person',
         id: 'person-id' // although this is not a good way but I think got the idea.
 });